2020 United States presidential election in Georgia: Statewide audit and recount

 On November 11, the Secretary of State of Georgia announced there would be a statewide hand recount of every paper ballot in addition to the normal audit process.
 On November 15, Georgia Secretary of State Brad Raffensperger, a Republican, denounced Trump's criticism of the state's recount process.

-During this audit, it was discovered that Fayette County had missed tabulating 2,755 votes, Floyd County had about 2,600 ballots that were never scanned, Douglas County failed to include a memory card from an Election Day precinct that included 156 votes, and Walton County discovered a memory card with 284 votes.
-The final statewide result from the completed audit is Biden with 2,475,141 votes and Trump with 2,462,857 votes, a spread of 12,284 votes.
-The result before the audit had been Biden with 2,473,383 votes and Trump with 2,459,825.
-Therefore, the results of the audit netted Trump 1,274 votes.
+During this hand recount, it was discovered that Fayette County had missed tabulating 2,755 votes, Floyd County had about 2,600 ballots that were never scanned, Douglas County failed to include a memory card from an Election Day precinct that included 156 votes, and Walton County discovered a memory card with 284 votes.
+The final statewide result from the completed hand recount is Biden with 2,475,141 votes and Trump with 2,462,857 votes, a spread of 12,284 votes.
+The result before the hand recount had been Biden with 2,473,383 votes and Trump with 2,459,825.
+Therefore, the hand recount netted Trump 1,274 votes.
 The change in the count was due to a number of human errors, including memory cards that did not upload properly to the state servers, and was not attributable to any fraud in the original tally.

 The results of the election were officially certified on November 20, 2020.

-The Trump campaign had until November 24, 2020, to request a recount of the results.
-Unlike the statewide audit of each individual ballot by hand, the recount would involve a re-scanning of the voting machines.
-They filed a petition formally seeking the recount on November 21.
+The Trump campaign had until November 24, 2020, to request a machine recount of the results.
+Unlike the statewide audit of each individual ballot by hand, the machine recount would involve a re-scanning of the voting machines.
+They filed a petition formally seeking the machine recount on November 21.

-On December 2, Raffensperger suggested that Biden was likely to win the recount.
-Biden was later confirmed as the winner of the recount on December 7.
+On December 2, Raffensperger suggested that Biden would likely win the machine recount.
+Biden was later confirmed as the winner of the machine recount on December 7.